kervinck/floyd/README.md

-Floyd study engine
+Floyd chess engine
 ==================

-*Floyd* is a simple, bare-bones, chess engine study by Marcel van Kervinck.
+**Floyd** is a simple, bare-bones, chess engine by Marcel van Kervinck for study purposes.
 It is designed for Windows, Linux and OSX and distributed under the permissive, "2-clause" or "simplified", open source BSD license.

 Floyd is not a stand-alone chess application.
 It can be loaded as an engine in chess GUIs such as Winboard, Arena, XBoard, Shredder and others.
 For this Floyd provides a fully compliant UCI interface.
-In addition there is also a Python module extension interface for programming.
+In addition there is a Python module extension interface for programming.
 Just type ``import floyd`` in Python.
 Floyd is written in plain standard C which should be easy to port to other languages if so desired.